Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.6b (only works from web server version 1.2.8.1 !!!)
+- bugfixing
+- configPlugin.json is moved to ../fm-dx-webserver-main/plugins_configs/scanner.json
+- Switches for blacklist and whitelist built into the config file
+- HTML Language Tag set to English

 ### v2.6a (only works from web server version 1.2.8.1 !!!)
 - Adaptation of the web socket /extra to /data_plugins, index.js update is no longer needed from now on!